nicksolie/Fishbowl-api/README.md

 *Styling*
 - Create a footer that contains the change password feature once logged in.
 - Make the instruction section scalable for mobile.
-- Alter font size so it is more accessible for visually impaired
+- Alter font size so it is more accessible for visually impaired.
 - Relocate alerts so they are closer to action buttons.